-The Bank of England have announced that the UK’s interest rate have increased for the first time since 2007.
+On the 10th May the Bank of England will meet to decide whether interest rates should rise.
 But what does this mean for you and your wallet?

 When the UK’s interest rate goes up, it makes saving more attractive but can make borrowing more expensive.
 Banks and lenders pass on the interest rate rise to consumers by charging more for credit and by offering better rates for saving.

-Here's how the decision will affect your mortgage, savings, credit cards and loans.
+Here's how the decision could affect your mortgage, savings, credit cards and loans.